-Primary mode for track vacancy detection system on main line may be through Radio and for secondary detection, can be through Axle Counter.
+Primary mode of track vacancy detection system on main line shall be through Radio and secondary detection can be through Axle Counter.

-In view of above advantages and dis- advantages of Axle counter and AFTC Track Circuit, the Axle counters have been used in vital train detection schemes on a large scale in Europe and outside of Europe.
-Also, an Axle counter is a cost effective alternative to track circuits when applied correctly and are available from several manufacturers.
-As per site conditions prevailing (like rainy weather, hilly area) in the section, Axle counter track detection system is recommended.
+The Axle counters have been used in vital train detection schemes on a large scale in Europe and outside of Europe.
+Also, an Axle counter is a cost-effective alternative to track circuits when applied correctly and are available from several manufacturers.
+In view of advantages of Axle counter, the track detection system by Axle Counter is recommended for secondary detection system.

-Axle counter is used to detect the track occupancy and to count the number of axles, and which train detection is discontinuously performed.
+Axle counter is used to detect the track occupancy and to count the number of axles and which train detection is discontinuously performed.
 It is not affected by weather conditions, and achieves reliable train detection.
 It interfaces with interlocking system in order to respond to functional errors on the basis of self-diagnosis as well as to transmit the information.